nasa/mmt/README.md

     * `brew update`
     * `brew install openssl`
     * `brew link openssl --force`

-    * `brew install curl-ca-bundle`
+3. Restart your terminal to refresh the OpenSSL version.

-3. Check to ensure that OpenSSL version is 1.0.2 or newer with the command `openssl version`
+4. Check to ensure that OpenSSL version is 1.0.2 or newer with the command `openssl version`

-4. Restart your terminal to refresh the OpenSSL.

 5. Try running `rake cmr:start` and `rake cmr:load` as instructed above.
 If you still have issues, continue with these instructions below: